EngineHub/CraftBookDocs/source/mechanics/dispenser_recipes.rst

 Dispenser Recipes
 =================

-**Dispenser Recipes** are recipes placed inside a dispenser, that perform a task on dispense.
+The **Dispenser Recipes** mechanic adds recipes placed inside a dispenser, that perform a task on dispense.

 Recipes
 =======